mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 **Features:**
 It looks simple and the defaults are a great start.
 Simply add the card to you dashboard and link it to the weather entity.
 But there's a lot you can configure:

-- Forecast type — hourly, daily, or twice-daily
+- Forecast type  (hourly, daily, or twice-daily)
 - Number of forecast segments displayed
 - Wind speed and direction below the bar
 - Rain probability and amount, also below the bar